 1. Name A Beneficiary To Avoid Probate Cost.

 The probate process determines who gets what when there is no beneficiary designation.
-So, naming a beneficiary is the easiest way to avoid probate.
-Likewise, common beneficiary designation assets include:
+Naming a beneficiary is the easiest way to avoid probate.
+Common beneficiary designation assets include:

 - Life insurance